fable-compiler/Fable/import/react-router-redux/README.md

 # fable-import-react-router-redux

-Fable bindings for the Redux React Router (react-router-redux) bindings.
+Fable bindings for the Redux React Router (react-router-redux) bindings, v4.0.0.
+These were generated from Typescript, with some modifications: namely, all setters were removed, and type parameters were provided when `Reducer` is used.

 ## Installation